-For some pet owners whose dog is getting old or having difficult times due to health complications, euthanasia is, of course, the best choice.
+Euthanasia is a viable option for some pet owners whose dog or cat is getting old or having a difficult time due to health complications.
 But just before you finally decide to pursue this option, you need to know how much does it cost to euthanize your pet.
-We will be focusing on the cost to put down your dog.
-Cats euthanasia cost is almost similar.
+In this article, we will be more focused on the cost of putting down your dog.
+Nevertheless, cat euthanasia costs are almost similar.

-- Do you prefer an at-home service or in office service?
+- Do you prefer an in-home or in–office service?

 - Do you want your pet’s body to be buried or cremated?